TrinhQuocNguyen/Reid_Experiment/README.md

 ## (II) Training
 ### 1. Train CycleGAN models
-For Person ReID, Follow the guidance from: [camstyle-for-person-reid](https://github.com/TrinhQuocNguyen/camstyle-for-person-reid)
+- For Person ReID, Follow the guidance from: [camstyle-for-person-reid](https://github.com/TrinhQuocNguyen/camstyle-for-person-reid)
+- For Vehicle ReID, Follow the guidance from: [pytorch-CycleGAN-and-pix2pix-vehicle-reid](https://github.com/TrinhQuocNguyen/pytorch-CycleGAN-and-pix2pix-vehicle-reid)

 ### 2. Generate the training datataset
-For Person ReID, Follow the guidance from: [camstyle-for-person-reid](https://github.com/TrinhQuocNguyen/camstyle-for-person-reid)
+- For Person ReID, Follow the guidance from: [camstyle-for-person-reid](https://github.com/TrinhQuocNguyen/camstyle-for-person-reid)
+- For Vehicle ReID, Follow the guidance from: [pytorch-CycleGAN-and-pix2pix-vehicle-reid](https://github.com/TrinhQuocNguyen/pytorch-CycleGAN-and-pix2pix-vehicle-reid)

 ### 3. Train the ReID model
 - Modify the data path in the "global_config.yaml" file: